Cookies

 Ageing population

-There is a lower proportion of children in Herefordshire (16%) compared with nationally (19%).
-Numbers had fallen by -5% over the last decade compared with a 4% increase nationally.
+The number of children in Herefordshire has fallen by 3.5% over the last 13 years, whereas nationally, the number has risen by 6.9%.
 A recent decline in fertility rates, both locally and nationally, will mean that numbers of children are likely to continue declining.